Day-fit/DayGuard/README.md

 DayGuard is a secure and privacy-focused communication platform built with Spring Boot and its extensions.
 It leverages modern web technologies to provide a real-time, encrypted messaging experience.

 ## Features
-- End-to-end encrypted messaging (Coming soon !)
+- End-to-end (X3DH) encrypted messaging
 - Limited attachments storing on database (to ensure private communication) (Coming soon !)
 - Real-time communication via WebSockets
 - Secure user authentication and session management